conbojs/conbo/README.md

 ConboJS is the best JavaScript MVx framework you've never heard of.

-It is a lightweight application framework that enables developers a take a structured, decoupled, class based approach to application development, in a way that should be familiar to anyone with experience of languages like ActionScript/Flex, C#/XAML or Java.
+It is a lightweight application framework that enables developers a take a structured, decoupled, event-driven approach to application development, in a way that should be familiar to anyone with experience of languages like ActionScript/Flex, C#/XAML or Java.

-With features include dependency injection, event bus, data binding and command pattern, supported by an easy to use event model and optional ES2015/TypeScript decorators, ConboJS provides everything you need to start building responsive single page applications (SPA), widgets and media players.
+Featuring dependency injection, event bus, data binding and command pattern, supported by an easy to use event model and optional ES2015/TypeScript decorators, ConboJS provides everything you need to start building responsive single page applications (SPA), widgets and media players.

-Alternatively, ConboJS is a fantastic way to add models, commands and services to projects using third party view frameworks like [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/), [three.js](https://www.threejs.org) and [React](https://github.com/mesmotronic/conbo-example-react), or server-side applications using Node.js.
+It can be used stand-alone, or as a fantastic way to add models, commands and services to projects using third party view frameworks like [React](https://github.com/mesmotronic/conbo-example-react), [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/) and [three.js](https://www.threejs.org), or server-side applications using Node.js.

-ConboJS requires no special IDEs, compilers or transpilers, it just makes regular JavaScript nicer.
+ConboJS requires no special IDEs, compilers or transpilers, it just makes JavaScript nicer.
 So at less than 20KB minified and gzipped, what's not to like?

 Browser support
 ---------------

-ConboJS supports all modern browsers, including Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge, and Internet Explorer 11 (for now).
+ConboJS supports all modern browsers, including Firefox, Chrome (desktop and Android), Safari (desktop and iOS) and Edge... and Internet Explorer 11 (for now).

 Class based
 -----------